 The ZENworks Agent utilizes various modules to perform functions on a device.
 These modules are referred to as the ZENworks Agent features.
 Each ZENworks product has specific features associated with it, as shown in the following table.
 The ZENworks products are listed in the left column; the other columns represent the ZENworks Agent features.

-Asset Management Bundle Management Endpoint Security Antimalware Full Disk Encryption Image Management Patch Management Policy Management Remote Management User Management

-ZENworks Asset Management (
+Asset Management Bundle Management Endpoint Security Antimalware Full Disk Encryption Image Management Patch Management Policy Management Remote Management User Management ZENworks Asset Management Desc ripti on: Chec k mar k icon Desc ripti on: Chec k mar k icon

-ZENworks Configuration Management ((() (

-ZENworks Endpoint Security Management () ()

-ZENworks Full Disk Encryption (

-ZENworks Patch Management (